Crowd Counting with Decomposed Uncertainty: Conclusion

 \section{Conclusion}

-In this paper, we present a scalable and effective single neural network framework which can incorporate uncertainty quantification in prediction for crowd counting.
+In this paper, we present a scalable and effective framework that can incorporate uncertainty quantification in prediction for crowd counting.
 The main component of the framework is combining shared convolutional layers and bootstrap ensembles to quantify uncertainty which is decomposed into epistemic and aleatoric uncertainty.
 Our proposed framework is generic, independent of the architecture choices, and also easily adaptable to other CNN based crowd counting methods.
-The extensive experiments demonstrate that the proposed method, DUB-CSRNet, has the state-of-the-art level performance on all benchmark datasets considered, and produces calibrated and meaningful uncertainty estimates.
+The extensive experiments demonstrate that the proposed method, DUBNet, has the state-of-the-art level performance on all benchmark datasets considered, and produces calibrated and meaningful uncertainty estimates.

 { }

 { \bf Supplementary Material for Crowd Counting with Decomposed Uncertainty}